 Staff & Board

-The Mitchell Museum’s mission is supported through a small, active board and staff that works to provide the experience of American Indians communities across and the Chicagoland and beyond.
+The Mitchell Museum’s mission is supported through a small, active board and staff that works to share the diverse histories, cultures, and contributions of Native communities from the Chicagoland area and beyond.

 - Joyce Niederman